binary-monkey/SlothCloud/README.md

-# Ninia
+# SlothCloud
-Ninia is a web-based media server made using Flask for Python3
+SlothCloud is a web-based media server made using Flask for Python3

 ## Features
 ### Current: